 Department and Faculty

-Fellowship Director Carole A. Warnes, M.D., performs a patient exam with fellow William R. Miranda, M.D.
+Fellowship Director Naser M. Ammash, M.D., discusses a patient case with fellow William R. Miranda, M.D.

 The Adult Congenital Heart Disease Clinic is part of the Division of Cardiovascular Diseases at Mayo Clinic, which is consistently ranked among the best hospitals for heart and heart surgery by U.S. News & World Report.